alisherk/react-design-patterns-ts/CONTRIBUTING.md

 Fork the repo and create your branch from the master branch Target the master branch for new pull requests
 Open a pull request from your forked master branch
+Add name of your pattern to the list in README.md